 What are Overnight Oats?

-Overnight oats are simply a blend of raw rolled oats, liquid and salt and a sweetener of your choice (which is optional, yogurt is also optional).
+Overnight oats are simply a blend of raw rolled oats, liquid, salt and a sweetener of your choice (which is optional, yogurt is also optional).
+You mix everything together in a jar and let it rest in your fridge until you’re ready to enjoy!

-You combine all of your ingredients then for the best texture I do like to allow full 8+ hours of rest time but in a rush 4 hours should do.
+For the best texture, I do like to allow full 8+ hours of rest time, but in a rush 4 hours should do.

 Really though, where have overnight oats been all my life?
 I know I’m late to this party because I just recently tried overnight oats for the first time, but I have to say they are totally genius!
 The flavor options for overnight oats are endless.